DillClaw · Technical Specification · v0.1.8 Published

 7.1 Cache Architecture

-- Local record cache — Capability Records retrieved from the registry are cached locally.
+• Local record cache — Capability Records retrieved from the registry are cached locally.
 Cache key is the fully qualified namespace path.
-TTL is set by the registry per record and MUST be respected.
+TTL is resolver-configured (default 300 seconds).

 7.2 TTL Rules